Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 ● Prioritize meaningful moments

-● Honor the season in a way that feels supportive and not draining.
+● Honor the season in a way that supports your mental health

-You deserve a holiday season that feels manageable, compassionate, and authentic.
-You can achieve this with one intentional step at a time.
+You deserve a holiday season that feels compassionate and manageable.
+One intentional step at a time can make this possible.

 Madeline Lee, edited by Kasey Scharnett King, LMFT-S